‘Game Of Thrones’ Star Sophie Turner Allegedly Says The N-Word, Outrage Ensues

 And this isn’t the first time the actress has found herself in a mess, which is what made people go against her even harder.

 “It’s not Turner’s first time finding herself in the middle of a controversy.
 Last year, the actress made a joke about being a pansexual, after tweeting a photo of a woman wearing a pot over her head and saying, “I’ve been having PANsexual thoughts recently.”
 She also hashtagged the post with “#confessiontime,” which led some to believe the actress was coming out.
 In a follow-up post, Turner said her tweet was just a joke.
 “Okay guys… so this wasn’t my coming out.
 Merely a pun.
 But I’m actually overwhelmed by all of the love and support.
-In a time when there feels like there is such a divide, it’s so important that we support each other through things like this,” she wrote.”
+In a time when there feels like there is such a divide, it’s so important that we support each other through things like this.”

 RT for Sophie Turner